w3c/Guide/meetings/mixed-mode.md

 <br>
 TODO: (from W3M) Consider whether we can add recommendations for agility in decisions of hybrid vs virtual
 <br>
 TODO: Decide whether to leave this in its raw state, or do some clean-up and copy-editing so that it can at least be a useful reference.
+Types of copy-editing needed: tersifying to increase readability (reduce discussion and reflection, instead focus on practical bits, remove redundancies; make terminology and tone more consistent; update mentions of Covid status and precautions, and make it more time-agnostic; adjust flow; double-check absolute statements.
 <br>

 W3M action: https://www.w3.org/Team/w3m/tracker/actions/2061